mararap/minishell/docs/04-signal.md

 | Partial / torn reads-writes     | `sig_atomic_t` |
 | Compiler caching / optimization | `volatile`     |

-If you use only one:
+If we use only one:

 * `sig_atomic_t` without `volatile` → compiler may ignore updates
 * `volatile` without `sig_atomic_t` → you may get corrupted values